 In response, Africa CDC convened a high-level emergency coordination meeting on May 15 bringing together health authorities from DRC, Uganda, and South Sudan alongside an extensive list of international partners, including the WHO, UNICEF, FAO, the U.S. CDC, the European CDC, China CDC, the Public Health Agency of Canada, and major pharmaceutical companies including Gilead Sciences, Merck, Johnson & Johnson, Regeneron, Roche, BioNTech, and Moderna.
 The WHO announced the release of $500,000 in emergency funding to support DRC’s response.

 The U.S. CDC, under acting director Dr. Jay Bhattacharya, confirmed it was coordinating with country offices in both DRC and Uganda.
-When asked about the potential impact of recent U.S. foreign aid cuts on outbreak response capacity, Bhattacharya said CDC country offices in both nations remained well-staffed and equipped.
-However, experts were not entirely reassured that the withdrawal of the U.S. from the World Health Organization, virtual elimination of USAID, cuts to N.I.H. grants and damaging reductions to U.S. CDC staffing have played no role.
+However, experts noted that recent reductions to U.S. global health infrastructure — including the virtual elimination of USAID, cuts to NIH grants, and reduced CDC staffing — raise questions about the depth of U.S. financial and technical support available for the response.
 During a 2021 Ebola response, USAID provided up to $11.5 million in support across Africa; the extent of U.S. financial commitment to the current response has not yet been announced.

 Africa CDC is urging residents in affected and at-risk areas to follow national health authority guidance, report symptoms promptly, avoid contact with suspected cases, and cooperate with response teams.